-One of these listed is the Dalrymple Hay Nature Reserve located in St Ives on the North Shore of Sydney.
+One of those listed is in the Dalrymple Hay Nature Reserve located in St Ives on the North Shore of Sydney.

 The reserve is home to Blue Gum High Forest, a critically endangered ecological community made up of 180 Indigenous plant species.
 The forest is unique as it only occurs in the Sydney region.

-Over the years, the forest has faced many threats, including in 1880, the first settlers logged the forest to build roads and bridges.
+Over the years, the forest has faced many threats, including in 1880 when the first settlers logged the forest to build roads and bridges.
 In the 1920s, the forest was used to help construct the railway and then later felled to give way for housing development.

 *These images have been taken on the land of the Gadigal people.

 Pat Chadwhick, 75, has been a bush care volunteer since 2006.
 She can be found at the reserve every second and fourth Sunday of the month.

 A small group of volunteers works to weed out invasive and native plants that don’t belong, to keep the forest in its most original state.

 Pat is one of 17,000 volunteers across Sydney working to restore bushland.

 Bush care programs are an integral part of keeping native plants and habitat thriving.

 The reserve is under Ku-ring-Gai Council’s management, which works closely with the State and Federal governments to ensure the reserve is adequately protected.